5 year fixed mortgages

 To keep your monthly mortgage payment costs down, choose a deal with lower interest rates.

-Putting down a larger deposit is the best way to gain access to the lowest interest rates.
+Putting down a larger deposit is the best way to get access to the lowest interest rates.
 So think about saving a bit more for a bit longer before looking for a mortgage.

 Low interest rates are great, but you also need to make sure you don’t ignore high early repayment fees or setup fees.

 These could come to thousands of pounds, so check with a broker who can help you source a suitable deal.
-They’ll be able to inform you along the way so you aren’t caught off guard by fees in the future.
+They’ll be able to inform you along the way so you do not get caught off guard by fees in the future.

 This way you have the option of moving your mortgage deal to a new property rather than paying any ERCs.